UNDP Ukraine Gender Equality Strategy 2025–2029

 Institutional Transformation within UNDP

 Equality begins from within.
-UNDP Ukraine is implementing a system of accountability for gender results, establishing a Gender Focal Team, and delivering regular gender training for its staff.
+UNDP Ukraine is implementing a system of accountability for gender results, establishing a Gender Focal Team, and delivering regular gender training to its staff.